This is some text inside of a div block.

 Workers' compensation equation

 Now that you understand the basics, it's time for some math.
-You can figure out your workers' compensation premium by using this equation:
+You can calculate your workers' compensation premium by using this equation:

 When you hire a new employee or issue raises, it's natural to expect your workers' compensation premiums to change.
-After all, payroll and your premium have a direct correlation.
+After all, payroll and your workers’ compensation premium have a direct correlation.

 What you might not realize is that other forms of compensation can impact premiums.